 You'll receive plenty of support throughout your education at UT Southwestern.
 We want our students to succeed – in the classroom, in the clinics, and in life.

-- The Student Academic Assistance Office is staffed by educators and psychologists trained in learning skills and learning disabilities.
+- The Student Academic Support Services Office is staffed by educators and psychologists trained in learning skills and learning disabilities.